-Remember that you must book an appointment if you want to submit your application in SIRI's Citizen Centre
+Remember that you must book an appointment before appearing in one of SIRI's branch offices.

 You must bring:

-If you appear in SIRI's Citizen Centre, you will normally receive an answer immediately.
+If you appear in one of SIRI's branch offices in Denmark, you will normally receive an answer immediately.

 If you apply from abroad, the application will have to be processed by SIRI before you receive an answer.
 You will be informed when the answer is ready.